There Aren’t Many Stocks Under $10 Worth Buying Right Now. These are Three Exceptions.

 From there, it depends on what you’re looking for in your investments: long-term gains or a quick return in a prime turnaround stock candidate.

-If you want to find the best stocks under $10 that you can buy and hold for a while, you should start with stocks that have already been trending upward for some time.
+If you want to find the best stocks under $10 that you can buy and hold for a while, you should start with stocks that have already been trending upward for some time – no easy task in today’s coronavirus-dominated market.
 A strong chart, after all, is one of the best indicators of future gains.
-For that, I screened for U.S. stocks with share prices under $10, that are up double-digits so far this year.
-There aren’t many that meet that criteria.
+For that, I screened for U.S. stocks with share prices under $10, that are up so far in 2020 and up double digits in the last year.
+As you might expect in this historically volatile year, there aren’t many that meet that criteria.

-Here are the only two U.S. companies that made the list:
+Here are the three U.S. companies that made the list:

 Best Stocks Under $10: Zynga (ZNGA)